Call center standard operating procedures and best practices

 This section of the standard operating procedure document pertains to the administrative policies of the workplace.
 In a call center setting, this may cover attendance, punctuality, requirement compliance, workload, and work hours.

-For instance, the manual should state clearly why and how call center agents should request for shift changes.
-The manual would also state if the workplace allows a grace period for all employees to not be marked as tardy.
+For instance, the manual should state clearly why and how call center agents should request shift changes.
+The manual would also state if the workplace allows a grace period for all employees not to be marked as tardy.

 Administrative policies may potentially cover these workplace practices should the SOP be composed in accordance with their culture and operations.